Teplitsa/TeploBot/README.md

 ###Help the project###

-We will be very grateful if you will help us to make GWPTB better.
+We will be very grateful if you will help us to make TeploBot better.

 * You can add a bug report or a feature request on [GitHub](https://github.com/Teplitsa/GWPTB/issues).
 * Send us your pull request to share a code improvement.